 Don’t forget to also check out Airbnb for some great Paris apartments.

-What to see and do in Paris?
+What to see and do in Paris in 3 days?
 Where do I even start?
 There are millions of things so it’s definitely worth doing a little bit of planning to figure out what you want to see and do the most.
 Also consider the weather; is it supposed to rain one day?
 Choose that day for museums.

 Another thing to keep in mind is that part of Paris’ charm are the streets, buildings, and neighbourhoods.
 While it definitely takes longer, I try to explore as much of the city as possible by foot.
 I’m not saying walk from Montmartre to the Eiffel tower, but you could walk from the Arc du Triomphe to the Eiffel Tower.